 The puzzles, however, can be quite hard (especially in the final part) with a lot of pixel-hunting and backtracking.
-In fact, for almost every puzzle solved, you need to backtrack to previous screens to look for new objects, situations or characters to interact with in order to move the story along.
+In fact, for almost every puzzle solved, you need to backtrack to previous screens to look for new objects, situations or characters to interact with to move the story along.
 I’m not ashamed to admit that I had to use a walkthrough several times, especially at the end, since reading the Psych Profile for clues lowers the karma level.

-But I do like the freedom given to the nature of your characters, because your karma level influences the type of ending you can get, ranging from terrible (the canon ending in the original short-story) to the best ending.
+But I do like the freedom given to the nature of your characters because your karma level influences the type of ending you can get, ranging from terrible (the canon ending in the original short story) to the best ending.
 All of this gives the game some replay value, something that’s quite rare in graphic adventures.

 But for me, the best part of the game is the story and the characterisation.
 Due to the nature of graphic adventures, Ellison had the opportunity to expand all the characters’ backstories and the story’s themes, not just adding extra endings.
 The story is quite dark and bleak, exploring themes of human nature and condition, especially redemption, mixed with a lot of symbolism and ethical dilemmas.
 And apart from the best ending, the endings can also be very dark and depressive.
 You won’t find any comedy or humour whatsoever throughout the game (although the violence isn’t as gory as I expected).

-Also, the characters were substantially changed from the original short-story and given a deeper characterisation, making them really fleshed out when you find out their backstory.
+Also, the characters were substantially changed from the original short story and given a deeper characterisation, making them really fleshed out when you find out their backstory.
 Of course, there was a little controversy when Benny’s backstory was also drastically changed, but there are still some hints of the original characterisation here and there when playing his scenario.

-In conclusion, I Have No Mouth… isn’t a perfect graphic adventure from a puzzle solving perspective, but the premise, the story, the themes and the characters more than tip the balance to its favour.
+In conclusion, I Have No Mouth… isn’t a perfect graphic adventure from a puzzle-solving perspective, but the premise, the story, the themes and the characters more than tip the balance to its favour.
 Regardless to say that I recommend it, although it might be hard for newcomers to the genre.

 I Have No Mouth… was very acclaimed by most critics, even winning some awards, but it sold poorly.
-Most of its success come in more recent years, becoming a cult classic and increasing Ellison’s fame as a writer, although he personally prefered to stick to writing short-stories, novellas and screenplays.
+Most of its success come in more recent years, becoming a cult classic and increasing Ellison’s fame as a writer, although he personally prefered to stick to writing short stories, novellas and screenplays.

 You can buy it here on GOG.com, here on Steam, here on Google Play or here on the Apple Store for iPhone and iPad.
-Both the GOG and Steam versions come bundled with the original short-story in PDF format and the game’s soundtrack.
+Both the GOG and Steam versions come bundled with the original short story in PDF format and the game’s soundtrack.